OctoConsulting/18f-ads-pool-2/README.md

 ## RFQ Section 24.0 Factor 1: Technical Approach ##
 *   Evidence to Digital Services Playbook - See Repository for Artifacts
 *   Criteria A through K – See Attachment E Approach Criteria Evidence for Pool 2
-### ...
-That's it! ###
-Once the build is complete you can access the application on the port you specified above.